 The first is that humans have huge capacity for resilience.
 Historical examples of prior pandemics, war and the holocaust show individuals survive significant restriction on, or denial of, their rights.

 The second is that humans have huge capacity for innovation.
 During restrictions there have been many everyday examples of individuals innovating, discovering new interests – and rediscovering old.

-Beyond the restrictions, there will be a long period of economic recovery, and social innovation and social support will be at the centre of the recovery.
 The pandemic has shone a light on some social inequities and maybe presents an opportunity for social reform.